woodyp/woodyp.info/Woody_Pewitt_cv.md

 ### Solliance
 #### Enterprise Architect/Program Manager 2019 - 2021

 Worked with multiple of Solliance's clients to deliver services.
-Continuously implementing processes and patterns to scale Solliance's and client’s processes.
+Continuously implementing processes and patterns to scale Solliance's and client’s capibblities.
 Implemented Agile process, DevOps practices for several customers, including code quality and continuous deployment.

 ### ReverseVision